 CERC'S Model for Critical Care

 Critical illness is a significant driver of health care utilization in the US, with more than five million patients admitted annually to intensive care units (ICUs) and associated costs approaching 1% of the US gross domestic product.
-Demand is only increasing, as evidenced by the growth in US critical care spending during 2000-2010 from $56 billion to $108 billion.
+Demand is increasing, as evidenced by the growth in US critical care spending during 2000-2010 from $56 billion to $108 billion.
 This growth reflects increased ICU utilization, an aging population, and the rising costs of advanced therapies.

 At the other end of the illness severity spectrum are millions of patients cared for in ICUs who are “too sick” to benefit from critical care, having serious illnesses and values inconsistent with ICU care.
-These days spent in the ICU are 2.5 – 4 times more expensive than days on the hospital floor and could be avoided.
+These days spent in the ICU are up to four times more expensive than days on the hospital floor and could be avoided.

 A conservative estimate of national savings from full implementation of the CERC model is $21 billion in direct health care spending per year, or 20% of annual spending for critical care.

 Team: Meghan Ramsey, MD, Kelly Vranas MD, Jeffrey Jopling, MD, MSHS, Terry Platchek, MD, Arnold Milstein, MD, MPH